organicmaps/organicmaps/api/iOS/README.md

 ### Introduction

-MapsWithMe iOS API (hereinafter referred to as *API*) provides interface for client application to perform next tasks:
+MapsWithMe offline maps API for iOS (hereinafter referred to as *API*) provides interface for client application to perform next tasks:

 For version 1 (supported by MapsWithMe 2.4+)
 * Open [MapsWithMe Application][linkMwm]